OpenNuvoton/NUC121_125BSP/README.md

 # NUC121/NUC125 Series CMSIS BSP

 To experience the powerful features of NUC121/NUC125 series in few minutes, please select the sample code to download and execute on their NuTiny boards.
-Open the project files to build them with Keil® MDK, IAR, NuEclipse or VSCode, and then download and trace them on the NuTiny board to see how it works.
+Open the project files to build them with Keil® MDK, IAR, NuEclipse or VS Code, and then download and trace them on the NuTiny board to see how it works.

 ## .\Document\